Your Guide to the Best Wedding Anniversary Gifts by Year

 Modern vs. Traditional Wedding Anniversary Gifts: Which One is Better?

-Similarly, you’ll also notice a few odd gift choices while scrolling through this list that don’t seem to fit.
+You’ll also notice a few odd gift choices while scrolling through this list that don’t seem to fit.
 (Like that original poetry tribute?!)
-In other words, you might have to put up with some random gifts for a years year.
+In other words, you might have to put up with some random gifts for a year or two.
 Just know that if you make it to your 100th anniversary, the gift is a 10-carat diamond, which ain’t too shabby.

 WGM Says: In addition to modern vs. traditional gift suggestions, each anniversary also has an associated color and gemstone.
 If that’s more your style, we’ve included those options in our ‘At a Glance’ section, below!